numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Design components
 ==============================================================================

-- The class hierarchy, its relation to the Python scalar types, and its important attributes are described in `DType class`_.
+- The class hierarchy, its relation to the Python scalar types, and the DType's important attributes are described in `DType class`_.

 - The functionality that will support dtype casting is described in `Casting`_.